 Because the buyer has the advantage of not proceeding with the contract, there is a fee or cost involved by the seller, known as a premium.
 A premium is paid up-front by the buyer at the start of the contract and are quoted on a ‘cents per share’ basis.
 This is because the seller knows an option is likely to be exercised when the price moves in favour of the buyer.
 All options (call or put) have an expiry date, where the contract will lapse and is no longer valid.

 Futures trading or a futures contract is an agreement between a buyer and a seller to trade an asset at a future date and price, specified by the buyer.
-Futures trading began as a hedging technique for agricultural farmers, resulting in the grain futures and the dairy futures market in New Zealand.
+It began as a hedging technique for agricultural farmers, resulting in the grain futures and the dairy futures market in New Zealand.
 It was used as a safeguard to fix prices or rates for future transactions.

 Today, these contracts are available through the Australian Securities Exchange (ASX) along with a range of other commodities, bonds and assets.
 Essentially, financial futures involve the trading of contractual rights and obligations opposed to the trading of financial securities.